 On Friday, Trump made a big show of vetoing the Congressional override of his national emergency.
 It was the usual Trump-fest, with the standard gang of lily-white sycophants in attendance, singing his praises, bringing to mind once again Charlie Sykes’s immortal description of Donald’s courtiers performing “the ritualized fluffing of their Orange God King”.
 As always, when he was done he held up his work to show teacher:

-Among those in rapt attendance was new Attorney General Matt Barr, who, getting into the spirit of things, exclaimed that Trump’s declaration of the national emergency was certainly within the authority conferred by the National Emergencies Act, 1976, which is arguable, given how poorly the statute was drafted.
+Among those in rapt attendance was new Attorney General William Barr, who, getting into the spirit of things, exclaimed that Trump’s declaration of the national emergency was certainly within the authority conferred by the National Emergencies Act, 1976, which is arguable, given how poorly the statute was drafted.
 He seemed to think this should be the end of the inquiry – does the Act say so, or not?
 Despite being the highest law officer in the land, which implies a certain level of legal acumen, and notwithstanding his recent re-taking of an oath to support and defend the Constitution, it seems to have eluded Barr that to the extent that the damnable law permits Trump to get around the Constitution’s allocation of spending power solely to Congress, it is itself unconstitutional.
 This is worrying.
 A fellow in Barr’s position should know that.

 Which makes one wonder, who else should know that, yet doesn’t, and how many such folk now sit on the United States Supreme Court?

 This shouldn’t matter.
 It shouldn’t be down to the courts to sort this out.
 What should happen is a Congressional override of Trump’s veto, and while they’re at it, the repeal or amendment of the statute that makes this argument possible in the first place – the National Emergencies Act is, after all, nothing more than an act of the legislature, and can be changed or done away with any time Congress chooses, just as fast as Congress likes.
 One thing they could do, were they inclined to restore some sanity, is add some sort of criteria under which a national emergency can be said to exist in the first place, rather than leaving it to the President to simply say it does.
-This sort of legal definitional drafting isn’t easy – trust me, I know whereof I speak on this score – but it’s not too hard to imagine setting pre-conditions that include urgency, seriousness, abscence of any other available legal process to address the problem, and limited duration.
+This sort of legal definitional drafting isn’t easy – trust me, I know whereof I speak on this score – but it’s not too hard to imagine setting pre-conditions that include urgency, seriousnous, absence of any other available legal process to address the problem, and limited duration.
 There’s guidance to be had out there, too, both in common law court decisions and the text of other nation’s laws.
 Here in Canada, we took a decent stab at it in our own Emergencies Act:

 [A] national emergency is an urgent and critical situation of a temporary nature that seriously endangers the lives, health or safety of Canadians and is of such proportions or nature as to exceed the capacity or authority of a province to deal with it, or seriously threatens the ability of the Government of Canada to preserve the sovereignty, security and territorial integrity of Canada and that cannot be effectively dealt with under any other law of Canada.